What is a cost segregation study?

 A cost segregation study is a comprehensive analysis of constructed or acquired commercial buildings to identify hidden potential for accelerating tax depreciation deductions.
 Depending on the type of building and special design features, 15% to 50% of costs generally can be reclassified to shorter depreciable lives.

-You may be a candidate for a cost segregation study if you have:
+Is your building a candidate for a cost segregation study?

-- previously owned properties that you have acquired
+- A previously owned property that you have acquired

 Then, your building may be a candidate for a cost segregation study, which can help you save on taxes and improve your company’s cash flow.